weevil-see/weevil-see.github.io/_posts/2025-06-20-Identifications.md

 Names are a system for storing and retrieving information.
 When we use the wrong name, everything we think we know about the object of the name is incorrect.

 My key points here are:
-- Identification is not merely about recognizing ONE species; it’s about considering and excluding all other plausible candidates.
+- Identification is never about recognizing ONE species; it’s about considering and excluding all other plausible candidates.
 - Identifications are not definitive knowledge.
 They are hypothetical.

 ## When is an identification reliable?